 Once I learned that Nick was allergic to eggs I did everything I could to modify recipes to remove eggs.
-One recipe that became a big hit with Nick was my egg free banana bread which I modified from a recipe for sour cream banana bread.
+One of my egg free recipes that became a big hit with Nick was my egg free banana bread which I modified from a recipe for sour cream banana bread.

 Egg Free Banana Bread